brianleroux/crooner/README.md

 ## todo

-- add jquery for smooth transitions
 - slide partial
 - form partial

 ## changelog

+- click scrolls to slide
 - drag and drop reorder slides
 - silk icons for edit and delete
 - adding a new slide navigates to that slide once its created